 - 1. Select a constraint type from the constraint browser. - 2.
-Enter the constraint values in the first row and click OK.
-Click Save. - 3.
+Enter the constraint values in the first row and click the green check mark to apply your changes.
+To cancel the changes press the red cancel mark. - 3.
 The new constraint is added to the Constraint List.
-The green syntax flag indicates that the syntax check on the constraint was successful.
+The green syntax flag indicates that the constraint was successfully checked.